Technology for Teaching & Learning

 Should I Use That Tool?

 Before using a tech tool with your students, it’s best to consider whether or not it will meet their needs.
-These tools can be evaluated for their appropriateness using the following methods.
+These tools can be evaluated for their appropriateness using the following methods: Tool Evaluation Rubric, SAMR Model, Triple E Framework, and/or the Technology Categories for Purposeful Instruction.
+With several frameworks to assess educational technology in teaching and learning, this section will share frameworks for assessing tools, lesson integration, and purposeful selection.

 Evaluation Rubric